risitadas/risitadas/README.md

 ## About me :

-- 🌱 currently a Computer Science senior at IEM Kolkata with a cumulative CGPA of 9.372
+- 🌱 currently a Computer Science senior at IEM Kolkata with a cumulative CGPA of 9.29
 - 💻 i like competitive coding and like to know more on *Data Science and Machine Learning*
 - 📫 reach me *risita17das@gmail.com*
-- ⚡ i love listening to the songs of *Taylor Swift*
+- ⚡ my mother is *Taylor Swift*